yuki04160/Predict-Digit-with-Generalized-Linear-Model-multi-class/README.md

 ## Exploratory Data Analysis
 1. Plot Images
 2. Plot Digit Labels Distribution
+## Data Preprocessing
-3. Examine Missing Value
+1. Examine Missing Value
-4. Data Preprocessing: split into Training (0.8) and Test (0.2)
+2. Split into Training (0.8) and Test (0.2)
 ## Data Modeling
-1.
+1. Build 10 Logistic Regression Models (one per digit)
-2.
+2. Create Softmax Function
-3.

-The "mnist_test" is a dataset containing 10,000 of 28x28 grayscale images.
-Each image is encoded as a row of 784 (28x28) integer values between 0 and 255 indicating the brightness of each pixel.
-The label associated with each image is encoded as an integer value between 0 and 9.
-Overall, there are 785 columns in the dataset, where the first column corresponds to the digit labels (0-9), and the remaining 784 columns correspond to the pixel-values of the associated image.
-To predict a digit, the first column is used as the target variable.
+   - THe function turns a vector of K real values into a vector of K real values that sum to 1.
+## Multiclass Classification Model Evaluation
+   - Accuracy
+   - True Positive Rate (Sensitivity/ Recall) of each digit
+## Conclusion
+To sum up, I trained 10 models, one per digit.
+Then, I used each model to predict on the test dataset, which contains 3000 images, so I got a total of 10x3000=30000 probabilities (10 probabilities per image).
+For each image, I used the Softmax function to turn those 10 unrelated probabilities into 10 related probabilities.
+Based on the 10 related probabilities, the predicted digit for each image is the one associated with the maximum probability.
+Finally, with predicted results, I built a confusion matrix and calculated the overall accuracy.